-Refers to one attendee sending a request to communicate with another attendee in an Event App or Community.
+Refers to one attendee sending a request to communicate with another attendee in an Event App.

-Refers to the image you upload on the Appearance page when setting up an Event App, Community, or Registration.
-May also refer to the Booth Cover Image you add when creating a Sponsor, Exhibitor, Speaker, or Custom List item.
+Refers to the image you upload on the Appearance page when setting up an Event App or Registration.
+This may also refer to the Booth Cover Image you add when creating a Sponsor, Exhibitor, Speaker, or Custom List item.

 Credits let you activate products and features you've purchased.
 For example, publishing an Event App takes one Event credit.
-Credits are associated with Teams, not Events or Communities.
-To review your available credits, click your profile image in the top right corner of the Webex Events Platform, then click Team Settings.
+Credits are associated with Teams, not Events.
+To review your available credits, click your profile image in the top right corner of the Webex Events platform, then click Team Settings.
 Credits display as 'remaining credits/total purchased'.

-When you use Webex Events, the first action you take is to create an Event or Community, then you activate and configure Webex Events products within the Event.
+When you use Webex Events, the first action you take is to create an Event, then you activate and configure Webex Events products within the Event.
 When you create an Event, you'll configure basic information, set your Event Type, select your Team, upload a logo, and more.
 Once you've created your Event, start activating, configuring, and managing the products you need.